Rev. Stacy Swain

 Amy is an ordained minister with the American Baptist Churches, and has a deep love for discovering the ways God is working in and through inter-generational communities of faith, and for nurturing the spiritual lives of children and youth.

-Amy’s previous experience includes work building bridges and communicating across difference as a bilingual consultant to organizations in the US and Latin America; as a program manager for the Harvard Graduate School of Education’s Institutes for Higher Education and International Education; as well as with the International Red Cross.
+Amy’s previous experience includes work building bridges and communicating across difference as a bilingual consultant to organizations in the US and Latin America.
 In addition to her M.Div., she holds an M.B.A. from the University of Miami (FL) in international business and public administration, and B.A. degrees from the University of Connecticut in nonprofit administration and Spanish.

-Amy lives in Natick with her two sons, her husband Greg, their rescue dog Cody, and guinea pig Zeus.
+Amy lives in Natick with her two sons, her husband Greg, their rescue dog Cody.
 She is a runner who loves to spend as much time as possible in the great outdoors.

 Minister of Music